 HOW DOES PERIODONTAL DISEASE RELATE?

-If you have periodontal disease, you probably are not a good candidate for fixed prosthetics, and will likely need removable prosthetics.
+If you have moderate to severe periodontal disease, you probably are not a good candidate for fixed prosthetics, and will likely need removable prosthetics.

 METAL FRAMEWORK partials are one of the most common types of partials, and very successful.
 They are constructed of a metal framework, with the necessary areas covered with denture teeth and gum colored acrylic.
 There will usually be 2 or more metal clasps that hook onto the teeth to aid in retention.
 These can be tightened or loosened depending on patient preference.
 Because these are metal, they are sometimes an esthetic concern.